 - Sorry vinegar, you’re not for the garden.

-3 Pour table salt (sodium chloride) on the weeds.
+3 Not Recommended: Pour table salt (sodium chloride) on the weeds.

 - Yes, salt can kill anything it comes into contact with in the garden, but it also negatively affects the soil and water and never dissipates.
 In other words, it’s a bad choice.